How to apply

 Case 2

-Applicants who have validated the M1 at ENS Paris (rue d'Ulm) are admitted following an advice of the ENS Paris study director.
-They will enroll at ENS Paris (rue d'Ulm).
+Applicants who have validated an M1 at ENS Paris (rue d'Ulm) should contact the ENS Paris study director and secretariat (see contact).
+Admitted students will enroll at ENS Paris.

 Case 3